- This article will cover creating and managing SMB shares in Houston UI.

-- Once here, we can select the SMB tab to begin configuring our SMB Shares
+- Once here, we can begin configuring our SMB Shares

 Adding options to the smb.conf global section

-- First, we can add any options to the global SMB configuration by selecting the Global Config button.
+- First, we can add any options to the Global SMB configuration.

-- Here we can change the Server Description, the SMB log level, and add any additional parameters to the SMB configuration in the Advanced Settings box by clicking the down arrow.
+- Here we can change the Server Description, the Workgroup, Log Level, and add any additional parameters to the SMB configuration in the Advanced Settings box by clicking the down arrow.
 For example, here we’ve added a few parameters to help with MacOS performance on an SMB share.

 Creating an SMB share

-- Next we can create an SMB share, we can select the Blue Plus Icon to begin.
+- Next we can create an SMB share, we can scroll down to Shares and select the Plus button to begin.

 - Here we can set the SMB Share Name, a Description, the Path to be shared out (you can now create the path here instead of ZFS), if we are domain joined we can select to use Windows ACLs.
-We can specify any Valid Users and Valid Groups, allow Guest Access, make the SMB share Read Only, and make it Browsable, and enable Windows ACLs, as well as some other options.
+We can specify any Valid Users and Valid Groups, allow Guest Access, make the SMB share Read Only, make it Browsable, and enable Windows ACLs, as well as some other options.

 Adding options to the SMB share

 - We can also add any additional options in the Advanced Settings box via the drop down arrow.

-- In the Advanced Settings box, we used the Populate Shadow Copy settings button to configure the SMB share to use Shadow Copy, as well we entered “inherit permissions = yes” ourselves.
+- In the Advanced Settings box, we entered “inherit permissions = yes” ourselves.

-- There is a few preselected options we can enter into the Advanced Settings box by selecting one of the buttons below.
-Populate Shadow Copy Settings, Populate MacOS Share, Populate Audit Logs.
+- There is a few preselected options we can enter into the Advanced Settings box by selecting one of the buttons below: Shadow Copy, MacOS Share, Audit Logs.

 vfs objects = fruit streams_xattr